-- > Student has not completed High School or the equivalency but has completed the equivalent of one year in collegiate program (does not need to be accredited) with a minimum GPA of 2.5. - Student has completed High School or the equivalency but does not meet the minimum requirement of 2.5 cumulative GPA. - Student has completed High School or the equivalency but has a reported disability or IEP that will require special accommodations. - > Student records and application materials indicate a high level of motivation.

-- > Student records and application materials indicate that the student has higher academic potential than indicated by their GPA.
-Example: some college work done after HS graduation with a higher-level result. - The student may have been out of school for a long time and has developed stronger academic skills through personal study. - In the determination of a majority of the admissions committee the student has a reasonable expectation of success if admitted.
+- > Student has not completed High School or the equivalency but has completed the equivalent of one year in collegiate program (does not need to be accredited) with a minimum GPA of 2.5. - > Student has completed High School or the equivalency but does not meet the minimum requirement of 2.5 cumulative GPA. - > Student has completed High School or the equivalency but has a reported disability or IEP that will require special accommodations. - Student records and application materials indicate a high level of motivation. - > Student records and application materials indicate that the student has higher academic potential than indicated by their GPA.
+Example: some college work done after HS graduation with a higher-level result. - The student may have been out of school for a long time and has developed stronger academic skills through personal study. - In the determination of a majority of the admissions committee the student has a reasonable expectation of success if admitted. - > Students who seek credit for their prior learning should submit all CPL documents before admission into the college.
+For more information, see Annexure A.